c4mjs/c4mjs/AUTHOR.md

 # C4Model JS - Authoring

-The main goal of the Authoring workflow is to produce a workspace in XML format, see the [XML ref](XML_REF.md) for more information on this.
+The main goal of the Authoring workflow is to produce a workspace in JSON format, see the for more information on this.

-For now we will dive straight into generating a workspace file using the JS DSL.
+For now we will dive straight into generating a workspace file.

 ## Getting Started